alecvaluev/path-search-visualiser/README.md

 # Path Searching Visualiser

-The tools used in this project: React.js, Redux.js
+## Tools
+React.js, Redux.js, Bootstrap

 This project built to help visualize how various path searching algorithms try to find the shortest path from the start node to the target node in the graph